pedropesserl/pedropesserl/README.md

 - 🖥️ I'm a part of the PET Computação research group at UFPR
 - 💡 Learning C and Ruby, as well as web dev
-- 🤓 fun fact: My phone number is prime
+- 🤓 Fun fact: My phone number is prime